Germana V. Camargos DDS, MS, PhD , Eder F. Rangel DDS , Keuler F. Rangel DDS , Asbel R. Machado

 and surgical guides are located in exactly the same position.
 Furthermore, as the complete denture (CD) is converted into both tomographic and surgical guides and later into an interim implant-supported fixed prosthesis, treatment time and costs can be reduced.

-KEEP READING THE ARTICLE ACCESSING THE FOLLOWING LINK:
+TO KEEP READING THE ARTICLE ACCESS THE FOLLOWING LINK: